Bang Min-ah

-Bang Min-ah (born May 13, 1993), better known by the mononym Minah, is a South Korean singer and actress.
+Bang Min-ah (born May 13, 1993), better known mononymously as Minah, is a South Korean singer and actress.
 She debuted as a member of the girl group Girl's Day in 2010 and released her first solo album, I Am a Woman Too, in 2015.
 She has acted in various films and television series, including lead roles in Beautiful Gong Shim (2016) and My Absolute Boyfriend (2019).

 Early life

 Bang Min-ah was born on May 13, 1993, in Hyoseong-dong, Gyeyang District, Incheon, South Korea.
 She attended Jinsun Girls' High School and majored in Broadcasting and Entertainment at Dongduk Women's University.

 Music career

 Girl's Day

 On July 9, 2010, Minah made her debut as a member of girl group Girl's Day on Music Bank with their first single "Tilt My Head."